filipstefansson/UITintedButton/README.md

 UITintedButton
 ==============

-Evert wanted to tint a UIButton like you do with a UIBarButtonItem or a UINavigationItem?
+Ever wanted to tint a UIButton like you do with a UIBarButtonItem or a UINavigationItem?
 Here you go!

 This category adds two instance methods and two class methods to UIButton: